SEO-Scientist-AI/seo-sci-ai-app/doc/features.md

 - Ability to import content from existing URLs
 - Side panel for AI suggestions and content optimization
 - Markdown support for structured content
+- Seamless navigation from page audit to edit specific pages

 ### Edge Cases
 - Handling large content imports